tumy-tech-labs/authorization-service/README.md

 ```

 The metrics output will show counters such as `http_requests_total` and
+`policy_eval_count` (e.g. `policy_eval_count{decision="deny",reason="risk"}`),
-`policy_eval_count`, along with latency histograms for each path.
+along with latency histograms for each path.

 #### Tracing

 Distributed traces are emitted via OpenTelemetry.
+A dedicated
+`ContextEvaluation` span captures attributes like `risk_score` and
-Run a local Jaeger instance and point
+`business_hours` to aid debugging.
+Run a local Jaeger instance and point the
-the service at it using the OTLP endpoint:
+service at it using the OTLP endpoint:

 ```sh
 docker run -d -p 4318:4318 -p 16686:16686 jaegertracing/all-in-one